sebastiangraf/jSCSI/bundles/target/README.md

 Changelog
 =========

+* 2012/04/12: Added support for multiple targets within one process (Thanks to David Smith-Uchida)
 * 2012/03/27: Added file creation by target (Thanks to Stephen Davidson)
 * 2012/02/28: Move to github entirely
 * 2012/01/01: Move to github for open source release